 There is so much more to Indianapolis than racing.
-Not only is this capital city home to world-renowned museums but Indy was also named the second best city in the U.S. to find a job by Glassdoor.
-From the low cost of living to the best milkshake you will ever taste and the booming craft brewery scene, it’s no wonder why people are flocking to Indianapolis.
+Not only is this capital city home to world-renowned museums but Indy was also named the third best city in the U.S. in 2018 to find a job by Glassdoor.
+From the low cost of living to the booming craft brewery scene, it’s no wonder why people are flocking to Indianapolis.

 Low Cost of Living

 Ranked #27 on the list of Cities with the Lowest Cost of Living by Niche, Indy is affordable while still offering big city amenities.
 You’ll be able to enjoy a high standard of living and with top-rated schools across the city, it’s also a great place to raise a family.